 Check how to handle different celebrations or holidays in your school.
 Do this before planning any events.
 Your special events do not have to be real holidays.
 You can celebrate reading, writing, math or Thursdays for all you want.
 We have our students design a celebration just so we can celebrate it.

 And with anything, keep in mind your school population.
 Some schools have strict policies about outside food due to costs, allergies or other reasons.
 If your families cannot provide food treats, maybe they can volunteer some time to read to your students, clean up or supervise a small group activity like a craft that you plan and prepare.

 Are You Ready to Go?

 It seems like that isn’t much, but they are just five simple things we do.
-There are so many more things that need to get done, but there will be more time for that.
-You might want to read our 10 Things We Do on the First Day of School post for a few more ideas.
+You might want to read our 10 Things We Do on the First Day of School post for a few more back to school ideas.
 It can help you plan out your first day with students.